zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 So it's no surprise that a handful of fan-translations started popping up ([as seen in the next section](#-powering-rom-hacks)).

-Each translation has to go through the whole dialog files.
-However, in these files, the dialogs are unordered, and out of context: there are no indication about where a specific dialog line or text is used.
+Each translation has to go through all the dialog files.
+However, in these files, the dialogs are unordered, and out of context: there is no indication about where a specific dialog line or text is used.
 And looking up the dialog reference in the code doesn't always work (because of dialog identifiers generated dynamically).

-Fortunately, Kelsey Higham decided to [improve this situation](https://github.com/zladx/LADX-Disassembly/pull/509) – starting with the speakers names.
+Fortunately, Kelsey Higham decided to [improve this situation](https://github.com/zladx/LADX-Disassembly/pull/509) – starting with the speakersæ names.
 Now, beside almost every dialog line, a comment indicates which character or entity uses the line in the game.

 ```m68k
 Dialog19B:: ; Schule Donavitch